Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Numerical experiments

-The coupling parameter is fixed at $\tau = 1$.
-Unless stated otherwise, we employ a coarse mesh consisting of $4\times 4\times 10$ hexahedral cells for the Hopf fibration and $4\times 4\times 24$ hexahedral cells for the $E^3$-field in the $x \times y \times z$ directions.
+Unless stated otherwise, we employ a coarse mesh consisting of $8\times 8\times 10$ hexahedral cells for the magnetic knots and $4\times 4\times 24$ hexahedral cells for the magnetic braids in the $x \times y \times z$ directions.
 For spatial discretization, we use, in each case, the lowest-order N\'ed\'elec edge and face elements of the first kind belonging to the same de~Rham complex.
 These under-resolved discretizations stress-test the structure-preserving properties of the algorithms.

+The projection of the initial data to the discretely divergence-free subspace of $\bm H_0^h(\div)$ and the evaluation of the helicity are the same as our previous work \cite[Section 4.1]{he2025helicity}.